SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cost-explorer.md

     ]
 }
 ```
 7. For the **Enable Regions** field, provide the regions which need to be monitored for cost.
 The cost incurred across these regions will be fetched separately.
 The region list here includes all the standard AWS regions along with “global”.
-“Global” region includes services like Amazon CloudFront, Amazon Route 53, Amazon IAM.
+“Global” region includes services like Amazon CloudFront, Amazon Route 53, and Amazon IAM.
 If the field is left empty (default behavior), then data will be fetched from all the enabled regions of the respective AWS account.
 It is recommended to provide only the regions which are actively used and need to be monitored for cost.
 This will save the AWS cost for running this source on unused regions.
 8. For the **Cost Type**, provide supported cost types / MetricTypes.
 For details on the CostType, see Amazon's [Understanding your AWS Cost Datasets: A Cheat Sheet](https://aws.amazon.com/blogs/aws-cloud-financial-management/understanding-your-aws-cost-datasets-a-cheat-sheet/).
     * AmortizedCost
     * BlendedCost